 After guiding the club to fourteen victories in their first fifteen games, Birdie Tebbetts, who will remain in the organization, resigns as the manager of the Indians.
 George Strickland will take over the third-place Cleveland team with a 66-57 record.

-In the top of the seventeenth inning at Shea Stadium, Ron Hunt's two out single scores Hal Lanier for the game's only run as the Giants beat New York, 1-0.
+In the top of the seventeenth inning at Shea Stadium, Ron Hunt's two-out single scores Hal Lanier for the game's only run as the Giants beat New York, 1-0.
 Bobby Bolin throws the first 11 shutout innings, with reliever Frank Linzy getting the victory and Mike McCormick picking up a save.

 Bobby Thigpen records his 40th save when he pitches a perfect ninth inning in the White Sox's 4-2 victory over Texas at Arlington Stadium.
 The right-handed reliever becomes only the eighth closer in major league history to reach the milestone.

-Wade Boggs makes his pitching debut throwing 16 knuckleballs and one fastball in a 12-4 loss to the Angels at Anaheim Stadium.
-The Yankee third baseman, a future Hall of Famer, hurls a scoreless eighth inning, giving up no hits, walking one batter and striking out Todd Greene swinging to end the frame.
+Wade Boggs makes his pitching debut, throwing 16 knuckleballs and one fastball in a 12-4 loss to the Angels at Anaheim Stadium.
+The Yankee third baseman, a future Hall of Famer, hurls a scoreless eighth inning, giving up no hits, walking one batter, and striking out Todd Greene swinging to end the frame.

-For only the third time in major league history and second this season by the Yankees, a team is credited with three sacrifice flies in one inning.
-Bronx Bombers Jorge Posada, Scott Brosius and Clay Bellinger join teammates Jose Vizcaino, Tino Martinez and Bernie Williams (June 29, 2000) and the White sox trio of Juan Pizarro, Nellie Fox and Al Smith who accomplished the feat against the Indians (July 1, 1962).
+For the third time in major league history and second this season by the Yankees, a team collects three sac flies in one inning, thanks to Angel left fielder Ron Gant's third-inning error, which credits Jorge Posada with a sacrifice without recording out.
+TheBronx Bombers first accomplished the feat in June, joining the White Sox trio of Juan Pizarro, Nellie Fox, and Al Smith, who turned the trick against the Indians in 1962.

 Pitching a perfect bottom of the ninth inning, John Smoltz establishes the franchise record with his 142nd save in a Braves uniform.
 The right-handed reliever surpasses Gene Garber as Atlanta beat the Dodgers in Los Angeles, 6-5.